The NJ online casino industry generated $87.6 million in revenue in September, and that’s good enough for its second-best month ever.

 The asterisk here is that Atlantic City casinos are still operating at 25% capacity, and there is no word from the state about when this will change.

 3. Hard Rock sees biggest percentage jump

 While we are on the topic of percentages, the number 230.4% is hard to ignore.
 This is the year-over-year increase for Hard Rock AC.
-The license holder earned $6.2 million for the month, which places them fifth out of the seven license holders.
+The license holder earned $6.2 million for the month, which places it fifth out of the seven license holders.

-So in that they sense, there is plenty of room for growth.
+So in that sense, there is plenty of room for growth.
 At the same time, its NJ online casino revenue is up more than $4.3 million from September 2019.

 The Hard Rock brand is the only New Jersey operator currently offering live slots.
 The product didn’t exist this time last year.

-And Bet365’s “World’s Favorite Sportsbook” advertising campaign, creates a golden opportunity for cross-selling.
+And Bet365’s “World’s Favorite Sportsbook” advertising campaign creates a golden opportunity for cross-selling.